rhboot/shim/SBAT.md

 Shim binaries that would need to be revoked via dbx in the event of an early Shim code bug.
 Therefor, SBAT must be used in conjunction with separate Vendor Product Key binaries.

+At the time of this writing, revoking a Linux kernel with	a lockdown compromise is not spelled out as a requirement for shim signing.
+In fact, with limited dbx space and the size of the attack surface for lockdown it would be impractical do so without sbat.
+With sbat it should be possible to raise the bar, and treat lockdown bugs that would allow a kexec of a tampered kernel as revocations.

 #### Kernels execing other kernels (aka kexec, fast reboot)